mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 This was Mallory's first review on the team.
 I failed to consider that she might feel judged or defensive.
 I should have [started out with only high-level comments](/human-code-reviews-1/#start-high-level-and-work-your-way-down) so that she didn't feel ambushed by the large volume of notes.

-I should have done more to demonstrate that I wasn't there to obstruct her work, but rather help it move forward.
+I should have done more to demonstrate that my job wasn't to obstruct her work, but rather help it move forward.
 I could have provided [code examples](/human-code-reviews-1/#be-generous-with-code-examples) or [called out the positives](#offer-sincere-praise) in her changelist.

 I allowed [my ego](/human-code-reviews-1/#never-say-you) to affect the review.
 I had spent the past year nursing this old system back to health.
-Suddenly there was a new person futzing with it, but they couldn't be bothered to take my concerns seriously?
+Suddenly, there was a new person futzing with it, but she couldn't be bothered to take my concerns seriously?
 That attitude was counterproductive.
 I should have maintained the objective attitude I try to bring to all of my reviews.

 Finally, I allowed the stalemate to drag on too long.
 After a few rounds, it should have been clear to me that we weren't making meaningful progress.
 I should have [made a drastic change](#handle-stalemates-proactively), such as meeting in person to address the deeper conflict or escalating to our manager.

-*[**Note to Samantha**: I feel like there's too much "I" in this section, but I'm not sure how to get rid of it.
-Suggestions?]*

 ## What Bob did right

 Bob's first move of [splitting up the review](#look-for-opportunities-to-split-up-large-reviews) was very effective.
 Recall that the review that had been stalled for three painful weeks.
 Suddenly, two pieces of code were merged in.
 This made both Mallory and Bob feel good because it established concrete progress.
-There were still issues with the remaining chunk, but it became a smaller, easier to manage changelist.
+There were still issues with the remaining chunk, but it became a smaller, easier-to-manage changelist.

 Bob [didn't try to strangle the review to perfection](#aim-to-bring-the-code-up-a-letter-grade-or-two).
-He likely recognized the same issues that I was screaming about, but realized Mallory would be on the team awhile.
-His flexibility in the short term positioned him to help Mallory improve quality in the long term.
+He likely recognized the same issues that I was screaming about but realized Mallory would be on the team awhile.
+His flexibility in the short-term positioned him to help Mallory improve quality in the long-term.

 # Conclusion